Turkey meat vs. Chicken meat — Health Impact and Nutrition Comparison

 Turkey and chicken meat can be used in their fresh or processed forms.
 However, processed chicken is much more popular compared to processed turkey.

-Based on the method of raising the chicken or the turkey, they can be domesticated or wild.
+They can be domesticated or wild based on the method of raising the chicken or the turkey.

 Based on the cut of the meat, both turkey and chicken can be divided into three main parts: the breast, the wing, and the leg.